s00155398/Game-Dev-Portfolio/README.md

 # Gerard Connors Portfolio

 ## Introduction
-Hi my name is Gerard Connor, I'm 23 and from Ireland.
-I'm an aspiring Game/Level Designer.
+Hi my name is Gerard Connor,  I'm an aspiring Game/Level Designer from Ireland.
 I have acquired a bachelors degree in Computing in Games Design from IT Sligo.
 This is my portfolio of work I have done and will be doing.
 Take a look and see what you think!

 ## Projects